Artist Sebastiaan Bremer in the studio; Master Printer & Artistic Director Erik Hougen leads a workshop

 I'm working on a solo project for Real Art Ways in Hartford Ct.
 It will be my largest installation so far.
 I will be making two large-scale forms (1 x 8 x 8 feet each) which will then appear to be effected by two different kinds of light.
 The pieces will fill the entire room and the viewer will be able to negotiate between these two objects.
 I will hopefully also be showing a series of related drawings.

-What are some common myths about your profession?
+are some common myths about your profession?

 I am not sure what the myths are, but I think the reality is that it is a really gratifying way to spend your life if you can make it work on a practical level.
 I’m stealing this from an artist I heard give a talk recently, who said one of the best things about being an artist is that anything you encounter over the course of your day might be relevant to your practice.
 And I love that idea, that any mundane object or event can become charged and important.

-Do you plan to travel back to your hometown of Evanston, to contribute your amazing talent to all the residents of the town?
-Maybe create a mural or begin an art program if there aren’t any already?
+amazing talent to all the residents of the town?
+Maybe create a mural or begin

 I live in Brooklyn now and consider that my home.
 I have a son in elementary school and I have done some great art projects with the kids at his school, which has been very inspiring.
 I plan on doing more projects at his school this year and will hopefully continue to do that over the coming years.

-How has your connection to the Lower East Side Printshop fostered your art making and evolution as an artist?
+connection to the Lower East Side Printshop fostered your art making and

 I first came to the Printshop in 2008 to take a screenprinting class, with the intention of making some wallpaper.
 At the time my artwork was primarily drawing and sculpture, and I had never done any printmaking.
 I quickly realized that this was the perfect medium to bring drawing and sculpture together, and at that time I began the body of work that I am still working on today.
-The restrictions of the Printshop—such as limited storage, and having to be very neat and organizedhave been paradoxically liberating for me, forcing me to really focus my ideas and work in a productively disciplined way.
+The restrictions of the Printshop—such as limited storage, and having to be very neat and organized—have been paradoxically liberating for me, forcing me to really focus my ideas and work in a productively disciplined way.

-BONUS: Did you enjoy this interview, if so or not explain why.
+enjoy this interview, if so or not explain why.

 I very much enjoyed this interview and really appreciate the thoughtful questions!
 I think it’s a challenge for any artist to talk about what they do, so it’s actually very useful for me to have to sit down and try to be clear about my ideas and process.